 When I think back on my childhood, two things come to mind: pain and art.
-You see, I was diagnosed with Juvenile Arthritis at two years of age.
+You see, I was diagnosed with Polyarticular Juvenile Arthritis at two years of age.
 Walking was extremely painful, running was out of the question, and playing outside was severely minimized.
 I had to find other, pain free, ways to keep myself busy.
-This is how I first discovered my creativity and fell in love with creating.
+This is how I first discovered art and fell in love with creating.

-“Throughout my life, I have found that art is the one thing that I keep coming back to, the one thing that lightens my load, that speaks to me and lifts my spirits.
-It kept me company as a young girl, became my friend as a teenager, and will always be an integral part of my infinite soul.”
+Throughout my life, I have found that art is the one thing that I keep coming back to.
+It’s the one thing that lightens my load, that speaks to me and lifts my spirits.
+It kept me company as a young girl, became a teacher as a teenager, and will be a mentor for my soul always.